 - Plan programs that incorporate their interests, abilities, and career goals

 - Make full use of the resources available at Berea College.
 Upon matriculation at Berea, each student is assigned an academic adviser with whom he or she will work until a major is declared.
 Once a major is declared, which usually occurs during the term in which the student will earn his or her 15th credit, the student will begin to work with an adviser in the chosen discipline.

-New students are introduced to their advisers at a mandatory Registration and Orientation Workshop, or ROW, during which they have an opportunity to become acquainted with the College, indicate their preference of classes, meet some of their classmates, and learn about residence life and the labor program and financial aid through Summer Connections workshops in June.
+New students have an opportunity to become acquainted with the College, meet some of their classmates, and learn more about residence life, the labor program and financial aid through Summer Connections workshops in June.
 Students are invited to spend the night in the residence halls, and their families may join them on campus for information sessions and social events.

-There are three ROWs during the summer, plus a Fall ROW in August for those students who are unable to attend summer ROW sessions.
+There are two Summer Connections workshops during the summer, plus Fall Orientation in August.
 (International Students have orientation in late August.)
-Each student is expected to attend a ROW, which is scheduled through the Office of Academic Services once a student has been accepted for enrollment.
+Each student is expected to attend a Summer Connections workshop if possible, which is scheduled through the Office of Academic Services once a student has been accepted for enrollment.
 Informal visits to campus are welcome at any time and can be scheduled through the Office of Admissions.